AUMSA/2020-MSA-content/README.md

 3) Presentation and Soft Skills

 > To ensure all the bootcamps & workshops to be run smoothly, please always mute your microphone as we will have a Q&A session at the end of the bootcamps.

-## Microsoft Azure for Students
-You are required to have a Azure account before you start the program.
-If you do not have one, please [sign up](https://github.com/AUMSA/2020-Phase-1/tree/master/Azure%20For%20Students) for a free account (no credit card needed), and you will et $100 credit as well as 12 months of free Azure services.
-Find out more information [here](https://azure.microsoft.com/en-us/free/students/).

 ## MSA Projects
 Please read through the criteria on the respective GitHub documentation to get more information about respective project.